-- 3. The Rules of the Stewards are, - 1.
-Be Frugal.
-Save every Thing that can be faved honeftly. - Spend no more than you receive.
-Contract no Debts. - 3.
-Have no long Accounts.
-Pay every Thing within the Week. - Give none that afks Relief either an ill Word, or an ill Look.
-Do not hurt them, if you cannot help. - 3.
-Expect no Thanks from Man. - 4.
-They met together at Six every Thursday Morning: Consulted on the Business which came before them: Sent Relief to the Sick, as every one had Need, and gave the Remainder of what had been contributed each Week, to those who appear'd to be in the most pressing Want.
-So that all was concluded within the Week; what was brought on Tuesday being constantly expended on Thursday.
-I soon had the Pleasure to find, that all these Temporal Things, were done with the utmost Faithfulness and Exactness.
-So that my Cares of this Kind were at an End.
-I had only to revise the Accounts, to tell them, if I thought any Thing might be amended, and to consult how Deficiencies might be supplied from Time to Time.
-For these were frequent and large (so far were we from Abundance) the Income by no Means answering the Expences.
-But that we might not faint, fometimes we had Unforeseen Helps, in Times of the Greatest Perplexity.

-plexity.
-At other Times we borrowed, larger or smalfer Same.
-Of which the greatest Part has since been copied.
-But I owe fome Hundred Pounds to this Day.
-So much have I gain's by Preaching the Gospel!
+3. Have no long accounts.
+Pay every thing within the week.

+4. Give none that afks relief either an ill word or an ill look.
+Do not hurt them, if you cannot help.

+- 5. Expect no thanks from man.

+4. They met together at fix every Thursday morning: confulted on the business which came before them: fent relief to the fick, as every one had need, and gave the remainder of what had been contributed each week, to those who appeared to be in the most pressing want.
+So that all was concluded within the week; what was brought on Tuesday being constantly expended on Thursday.
+I soon had the pleasure to find, that all these temporal things, were done with the utmost faithfulness and exactness.
+So that my cares of this kind were at an end.
+I had only to revite the accounts, to tell them, if I thought any thing might be amended, and to confult how deficiencies might be supplied from time to time.
+For these were frequent and large, (so far were we from abundance) the income by no means answering the expences.
+But that we might not faint, fometimes we had unforeseen helps, in times of the greatest perplexity.
+At other times we borrowed, larger or fmaller fums.
+Of which the greatest part has since been repaid.
+But I owe fome hundred pounds to this day.
+So much have I gained by preaching the gospel!

-- XI.
-1. But it was not long before the Stewards bund a great Difficulty, with Regard to the Sick.
-Some were ready to perilh, before they knew of their Illness.
-And when they did know, it was not in their Prower, (being Perform generally employ d in Trade) to visit them so often as they desired. - 2.
-When I was apprized of this, I haid the Case at large before the whole Society: Shew'd, How impossible it was, for the Stewards to attend all that were sick in all Parts of the Town: Defired the Leaders of Cleffes wou'd more carefully inquire, and more constantly inform them, Who were fick; and ask'd, "Who among you is willing as well as able, to supply their Lack of Service!" - 3.
-The next Morning, many willingly offer'd themfelves.
-I choic Six and Forty of them, whom I judg'd to be of the most tender, loving Spirit: Divided the Town into Twenty-three Parts, and defined Two of them to visit the Sick in each Division. - 4.
-It is the Businels of a Vistor of the Sick,
+XI.
+1. But it was not long before the Stewards found a great difficulty, with regard to the Sick.
+Some were ready to perith, before they knew of their illness.
+And when they did know, it was not in their power, (being persons generally employed in trade) to visit them so often as they desired.

+2. When I was apprized of this, I laid the case at large before the whole Society: shewed, how impossible it was, for the Stewards to attend all that were sick in all parts of the town: desired the Leaders of Classes would more carefully enquire, and more constantly inform them, Who were sick;

+and asked, "Who among you is willing, as well as

+able, to supply this lack of service?"

+3 The next morning, many willingly offered themselves.
+I chose fix and forty of them, whom I judged to be of the most tender, loving spirit: divided the town into twenty-three parts, and defired two of them to visit the sick in each division.

+4. It is the business of a Visitor of the Sick,

-To fee every fick Person within his District thrice a
+1. To see every sick person within his district thrice a week;

-To enquire into the State of their Souls, and advise them, as Occasion may require;
+2. To enquire into the flate of their fouls, and advise them, as occasion may require;

-To enquire into their Diforders, and procure Advice for them;
+3. To enquire into their diforders, and procure

+advice for them;

-To relieve them, if they are in Want;
+4. To relieve them, if they are in want;

-To do any Thing for them, which he for she can do:
+5. To do any thing for them, which he (or she) can do;

-To bring in his Accounts weekly to the Stewards.
+6. To bring in his account weekly to the Stew-

+ards.

-Upon Resection, I saw, How exactly in this also, we had copied after the Primitive Church.
-What were the Antient Deacons?
-What was Phebe the Deacons, but such a Vision of the Siele?
+Upon reflection, I faw, how exactly in this also, we had copied after the primitive Church.
+What were the ancient Deacons?
+What was Phebe the Deaconnels, but such a Visitor of the sick?